BaPSF/bapsflib/docs/using_lapd/file_mappings.inc.rst

     retrieve the mapping object for a specified device "
     :attr:`~_hdf.mapper.LaPDMapper.is_lapd`, "
-    :code:`True` if it was determined that the HDF5 file was generated by the LaPD
+    `True` if it was determined that the HDF5 file was generated by the LaPD
     "
     :attr:`~_hdf.mapper.LaPDMapper.lapd_version`, "